MucilageDetection/mucilage_detection_spie22/ReadMe.md

 - Run `TrainUNetModel.m` file to create UNet network and train it.

 ## Test Model

+### Find the thresholds values on TrainSet
+- Run `FindModelThresholds.m` file to create model wise threshold values for fixed FPR.

 ### Test Model on Test Set
 - Run `EvaluateResults.m` file to create ROC curves on the test set.